yasam100/CodeRegionsSnippets-VSExtension/README.md

 or get the [CI build](http://vsixgallery.com/extension/BE701C9A-FDDD-44C9-AAA9-69B441577417/).

 ---------------------------------------

-The easiest way to add Code Regions with same name at region start and region end to `C#` code in vs2013, vs2015.
+This lightweight extension allows to add Code Regions with same name at region start and region end marks for `C#` code in vs2013, vs2015.

 See the [change log](CHANGELOG.md) for changes and road map.